microeinhundert/docker-homelab/README.md

 # Docker HomeLab

-Setup for running a number of services on my private home server, including:
+Setup for running a number of services on my private HomeLab, including:

 - Reverse proxy with Traefik
 - Ad-blocking with AdGuard Home DNS